Create a Yates account today!

 Enter the email address associated with your account, and we'll email you a new password.

-Summer can bring heat, hot dry winds and high humidity, which all affect the health and appearance of roses.
-And if your roses have developed leggy or sparse growth and spindly stems it’s a sign that they need a summer prune.
+Summer generally brings heat, hot drying winds and high humidity, which all have a big effect on the health and appearance of roses.
+If your roses are looking a bit the worse for wear, especially if they've developed sparse or leggy growth, or spindly stems, they'll benefit from a summer prune.

-Summer pruning roses refreshes and reinvigorates the plants; they will respond in a matter of weeks, putting on new growth, ready for another flush of flowers.
-In fact, you can time rose re-blooming if you have a special event coming up, as they’ll flower again around 6 – 7 weeks after pruning.
+Summer pruning refreshes and reinvigorates the plants; they'll respond in a matter of weeks, putting on new growth, ready for another flush of flowers.
+In fact, you can time rose re-blooming if you have a special event coming up, as they’ll typically flower again around 6–7 weeks after pruning.

 Rose pruning isn't tricky, just trim off around 30% of the overall growth, also removing any dead or thin stems.
 A good sharp pair of secateurs is best, but you can use hedge clippers.
 Don’t forget to protect your hands, arms (and face!) from rose thorns with sturdy gloves, long sleeves and glasses.